Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: CRES data features

 \subsection{Mean track duration \texorpdfstring{$\tau$}{}}

 Track duration is the time between successive scatters of an electron with gas molecules.
-In the track reconstruction process, track duration is a powerful tool for discriminating between noise and signal.
-The offline event reconstruction \cite{TERpaper:2022} removes events of which the first track's signal-to-noise ratio is below certain thresholds.
-These thresholds are specific to the combination of first track duration and number of tracks in the event.
-Hence, the gas pressure in the CRES cell impacts the overall event detection efficiency as well as the first track detection efficiency, thereby affecting the electron energy point-spread function $\mathcal{R}_{\mathrm{PSF}}$ (see \autoref{sec:Kr_detector_response}).
-Track duration also impacts the reconstructed mean number of tracks per event, which in turn affects the shape of the tail from missed tracks in $\mathcal{R}_{\mathrm{PSF}}$, as discussed in \autoref{sec:scatter_peak_errors}.
-It was thus necessary to assess the track duration distribution for each data set.
+The efficiency and detector response function are affected by the interaction of the track reconstruction process with the distribution of track durations (See Appendix \ref{appendix:track_distribution_response_function_etc} for details), making it necessary to assess this distribution for each data set.

+The track duration distribution is modeled as follows.
 Since track duration is determined by random scattering, which is a Poisson process, the underlying probability density function (PDF) is exponential.
-However, short tracks are less efficiently detected, so the number $N$ of tracks detected with a certain duration $t$ is given by
+However, short tracks are less efficiently detected, so the number $N$ of tracks detected with a duration $t$ is given by

-where $\tau$ is mean time between collisions with gas molecules and $P_d(t)$ is the relative probability of detection as a function of $\tau$.
+where $\tau$ is the mean time between collisions with gas molecules and $P_d(t)$ is the relative probability of detection as a function of $t$.
+We use the following empirical model for $P_d(t)$, which provides good fits to the data and accounts for the roll-off in detection efficiency at low $t$:

-To fit the full track duration distribution and extract $\tau$, it is necessary to have a model for $P_d(t)$ that accounts for the roll-off in detection efficiency at short track durations.
-We used the following empirical model, which provides good fits to the data is

-where $\mathrm{erfc}$ is the complementary error function and $\psi$ and $\zeta$ are determined solely by conditions held constant for all data sets (except the field-shifted data), such as SNR and the event-reconstruction algorithm's success rate at reconstructing short-duration tracks.
+Here, $\mathrm{erfc}$ is the complementary error function and $\psi$ and $\zeta$ are determined solely by conditions held constant for all data sets (except the field-shifted data), such as SNR and the event-reconstruction algorithm's success rate at reconstructing short-duration tracks.